Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 1: Develop collaborations with different types of facilities including schools, skilled nursing facilities, hospitals, agencies, private practices, and rehabilitation centers.

-Measurable Objective: Obtain additional contracts yearly with different child and adult facilities.
+Measurable Objective: Obtain additional contracts each semester with different child and adult facilities.

-Schedule: Obtain contracts with 20 – 25 facilities by Fall 2020 and continue with establishing 3 new contracts every year by Fall 2023.
+Schedule: Obtain contracts with 20 – 25 facilities by Fall 2020 and continue with establishing 3 new contracts every semester by Fall 2023.